HemantKumar01/updateMe/README.md

 # updateMe
-A script which automatically checks for updates in websites and email you about any changes
+A script which automatically checks for updates in websites and email you about any changes with comparison between new and old content

 # Usage